sketchplugins/plugin-directory/README.md

 - [Sketch Device Collection](https://github.com/paulfarino/sketch-device-collection), by Paul Farino: This plugin makes it easy to to fill layers in Sketch with devices.
 - [Sketch Divine Proportions](https://github.com/ichord/sketch-divine-proportions), by Harold.Luo: A plugin for Sketch to generate divine proportions automatically.
 - [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes
+- [Sketch Export Plus](https://github.com/hite/sketch-export-plus), by hite: A Sketch Plugin which derived from Sketch Measure v0.9.4.4 with more powerful export options for Sketch.app
 - [Sketch Export Sizes Generator](https://github.com/devxoul/sketch-export-sizes-generator), by Jeon Suyeol: A simple plugin for Sketch that generates export sizes of layers.
 - [Sketch Flex Layout](https://github.com/hrescak/sketch-flex-layout), by Matej Hrescak: Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes.
 - [Sketch Flowchart](https://github.com/alienresident/sketch-flowchart), by Mark Reilly: Flowchart plugin for Sketch.
 Based on AEFlowchart with customizable colors and layer styles.